| Originally

 on this 66-footer.
 Repass answers simply that what really counts

+here is the quest for better and happier sailing.
 In early trials the yacht hit 13.5 knots running downwind wing-and-wing

 in a 20-knot breeze.
 With the right conditions it should easily